Tianennnn/Ray-Tracer/README.md

 # Ray-Tracer
-A basic implementation of a ray tracer using python that exploits numpy arrays and functions.
+A basic implementation of a ray tracer using Python that exploits numpy arrays and functions.
 The program handles local illumination of spheres, reflections and shadows, and will output result images in PPM format (P3).

 # Input